McDonald's, Tyson Foods drop farm after videotape shows animal cruelty

 “Members of our animal well-being team are investigating, however, based on what we currently know, we are terminating the farmer’s contract to grow chickens for us,” said Sparkman, adding there were currently no chickens on the farm.

-McDonald’s said in a statement it supported Tyson’s decision and “we find the behavior depicted in this video to be completely unacceptable.”
+McDonald’s said in a statement that the company supported Tyson’s decision and “find the behavior depicted in this video to be completely unacceptable.”

-The fast-food giant said it was working with Tyson to investigate the situation further.
+The fast-food giant said it was working with Tyson to further investigate the situation.

 “We’re committed to working with animal welfare and industry experts to inform our policies that promote better management, strong employee education and verification of practices,” McDonald’s said.